Evans, Jr. and Huff lead the way with 15 points each

-He has been a key contributor in his first seven seasons on the Wolf Pack staff, helping Nevada win three WAC regular-season championships and make five postseason appearances (NCAA Tournament in 2007, CBI in 2008 and 2009 and NIT in 2010 and 2012).
+He has been a key contributor in his first eight seasons on the Wolf Pack staff, helping Nevada win three WAC regular-season championships and make five postseason appearances (NCAA Tournament in 2007, CBI in 2008 and 2009 and NIT in 2010 and 2012).

 "Doug is the most experienced assistant on our staff.
 He's been coaching a long time and is very knowledgeable about the game," head coach David Carter said.
 "It helps me to have someone who understands the game so well.
 He is a guy who will definitely be a head coach someday because of his experience and the way he carries himself."

 Kemp was also named to the all-district team in 2008, while Johnson earned 2008 WAC Freshman of the Year honors and was a two-time all-district selection.
-Johnson led the WAC and ranked 19th in the nation with 5.6 assists per game in 2009-10, while Sessions and Johnson ended up second and fourth in career assists at Nevada, respectively.
+Johnson led the WAC and ranked 19th in the nation with 5.6 assists per game in 2009-10, while Sessions and Johnson ended up third and fifth in career assists at Nevada, respectively.
 He has also helped his guards improve their shooting.
 After shooting just 20 percent of his three-point attempts in the previous two years, Sessions shot 38.0 percent from three-point land in 2006-07.

 In 2011 Burton earned WAC Freshman of the Year honors, was named to the WAC Newcomer and honorable mention teams.
 He followed the outstanding freshman year by earning WAC Player of the Year honors in 2012.
 The point guard was also named to the AP honorable mention squad and NABC District 6 team.
+His senior season he was named to the All-MW, NABC District 17 and USBWA District VIII first teams.
+He ranks second in school history with 2,102 points and 515 assists.

 Novsek has also seen two of his Wolf Pack guards drafted by the NBA with Sessions being a second-round pick of the Milwaukee Bucks in 2007 draft and Johnson going early in the second round of the 2010 draft to the Portland Trail Blazers.
+Burton signed as a free agend with the Sacramento Kings

 While at Nebraska from 2002-06, Novsek assisted with daily workouts, on-court coaching and recruiting, serving as the position coach for the perimeter players for one season, the post players for two years and the point guards in his final season there.